RandomEngy/PipeMethodCalls/README.md

 * CancellationToken support

 ### Not supported
-* out and ref parameters
+* Methods with out and ref parameters
 * Properties
+* Method overloads